Vision-iOS/Documentation/README.md

 ## Interfaces analysis

 ### Tab-bar
 The layout of a tab bar allows the user to access the main screens of the application.
-Each screen selected is highlighted by means of the appropriate color that highlights the state in which the system is located.
+Each screen selected is highlighted through the appropriate color that highlights the state in which the system is located.
 In addition to a descriptive text of the screen, there is a representative icon.
 The latter allows you to take advantage of the recall to the user's past experience by retrieving information through association.
-In this way the user, even a novice, is able to identify the appropriate screens of the application without having to focus on the textual part.
+In this way the user, even a novice, can identify the appropriate screens of the application without having to focus on the textual part.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116413112-9caa3480-a837-11eb-9453-672d7385212d.jpg">